| Radha's Prem(A DRAMA)

 glory of divine love in its proper light and open their inner vision, bestowing

 devotion and faith unto them.
+The absolute purity of

 the Gopi’s hearts by far surpasses the Himalayan snow.
 Become pure.
 Then you